pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

 2. Rename the file to `pingfederate.lic`.

-3. Copy the YAML files in the [pingidentity-devops-getting-started/20-kubernetes/07-license-as-secret](../20-kubernetes/07-license-as-secret/) directory to your working directory.
+3. Copy the YAML files from your local your local `pingidentity-devops-getting-started/20-kubernetes/07-license-as-secret` directory to your working directory.

 4. In the `pingfederate.yaml` file, declare the volume to use for the license: